-Recently Adopted Accounting Pronouncements
+Recently Adopted Issued Accounting Pronouncements

-In February 2016, the FASB issued ASU 2016-02 Leases (as subsequently clarified in various Updates) which updated accounting guidance that applies to any entity that enters into a lease that does not meet certain scope exceptions.
+In February 2016, November 2023, the FASB issued ASU 2016-02 2023-07 Leases Segment Reporting (as subsequently clarified in various Updates), which updated accounting guidance that applies to any entity that enters into a lease that does not meet certain scope exceptions.
 The guidance requires the recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases under previous guidance.
-The Company adopted this guidance in the first quarter of 2022 by recording a gross-up of the balance sheet in recognition of an operating lease liability for future lease payments and the associated right-of-use asset for the right to use the underlying asset over the lease term.
-This guidance did not have a material impact on the Company's results of operations, financial position, cash flows or disclosures.
+The Company adopted this guidance in the first quarter of 2022 by recording a gross-up of the balance sheet in recognition of an operating lease liability for future lease payments and the associated right-of-use asset for the right to use the underlying asset over the lease term. interim periods beginning after December 15, 2024.
+Early adoption is permitted.
+This guidance did not have a material impact on the Company's results of operations, financial position, or cash flows or disclosures. flows.

-In June 2016, the FASB issued ASU 2016-13 Measurement of Credit Losses on Financial Instruments (as subsequently clarified in various Updates), which requires the application of an incurred loss impairment methodology that reflects expected credit losses and requires consideration of a broad range of reasonable and supportable information to record credit loss estimates.
-The Company adopted this guidance in the first quarter of 2022, and because it did not have a material impact on the Company's results of operations, financial position, or cash flows, we did not record a cumulative effective adjustment to opening retained earnings as of January 1, 2022.
+In June 2016, December 2023, the FASB issued ASU 2016-13 2023-09 Measurement of Credit Losses on Financial Instruments Income Taxes (as subsequently clarified in various Updates), which requires the application of an incurred loss impairment methodology that reflects expected credit losses quantitative annual disclosures related to tax rate reconciliations and income taxes paid and requires consideration additional qualitative discussion of a broad range applicable tax jurisdictions and the nature of reasonable and supportable information to record credit loss estimates certain reconciling items.
+The Company adopted this guidance in the first quarter of 2022, and because it did not have a material impact on the Company's results of operations, financial position, or cash flows, we did not record a cumulative effective adjustment to opening retained earnings as of January 1, 2022. flows.